 Chris is also serving his second term on the Committee for 2020 with responsibility for biker Associate Liaison.

 Joff gained his motorcycle driving license in 1989, and for a month or so, worked as a motorcycle courier between Southampton and the surrounding area, including London.
 When Joff bought a powerful VFR800, he thought it wise to better his understanding of being able to ride safely and efficiently by signing up to the IAM.
 He has been an Observer since 2014 and would recommend other riders to do the same, helping other like minded motorcyclists become better and safer riders.

-Joff has now been elected as Chairman of the Aberdeen Group , having been an active member on the Committee since 2014 and previously held the post of Treasurer.
+Joff is presently in his second year as Chairman of the Aberdeen Group, having been an active member on the Committee since 2014 and previously held the post of Treasurer.

 For many years, Kenny had trained, coached and assisted personnel while at work, so it seemed a natural progression to carry this through to motorcycling.
 Kenny is now a National Observer for the bike section and gains great satisfaction in passing on his years of riding experience, helping other bikers get more enjoyment out of their own rides as they increase their experiences, knowledge and competence.
 Kenny notes that it sometimes comes as quite a shock to many Associate riders that there is indeed a lot of fun to be had while learning and absorbing the IAM Advanced Rider course.

 Kenny is always keen to speak to anybody about Advanced Rider (or Driver) training especially if you see him while he's "Oot an' Aboot" on his beautiful black BMW 1200GS.

 Ken passed his Advanced Driving test with a F1RST in January 2018 and passed the National Observer accreditation in autumn 2019.
 Although relatively new to Observing, he has completed sets of Observed drives with three Associates, all of whom then successfully passed and is hoping the 2 current Associates allocated to him, also gain success.